beaker-project/beaker/documentation/user-guide/reports.rst

 .. admonition:: Displaying reports of any combination of jobs

    Displaying the Matrix reports of any Jobs together, is possible when selecting by "Job ID".
-Enter in all the relevant "Job ID"s seperate by whitespace or a newline.
+Enter in all the relevant "Job ID"s separate by whitespace or a newline.

 .. figure:: report_matrix_generate.png